shenhaiyoualn/EADT/README.md

 ### train/test

 * Download CUFS and CUFSF dataset and put it in the dataset directory
-* Download parsing [model](https://drive.google.com/file/d/1VNEoJEZLLdvX-cP0xohyWv_xYqNtprjU/view?usp=share_link) and move it to model/parsing/cp/
+* Download parsing [model](https://drive.google.com/file/d/1VNEoJEZLLdvX-cP0xohyWv_xYqNtprjU/view?usp=share_link) and move it to /model/parsing/cp/
+* You need to process the file into the format of the /dataset/list_train_sample.txt directory

 * Train a model